NaumenkoN/strategy_game/README.md

 # How it was

 The idea to create this game was born on the wave of the confluence of two interests.
 Initially, during the lockdown due to covid-19, my friends and I constantly played Monopoly and often added our own rules to the game to make it more fun.
-At the same time, the idea was born to create ьн own board game, which was never realized.
+At the same time, the idea was born to create my own board game, which was never realized.
 When I started learning web development, I was faced with the task of working out the skills of the Redux Toolkit.
 After thinking a little, I realized that such a game must manage a huge number of states and the logic of the game itself is not easy.
 It was a challenge.
 And so, two ideas merged into one and this game was created, completely from scratch, without using even a line of someone else's code.

 # About the development of this project